 And, of course, there’s input lag.
 Since the data has to travel all the way to a server and back, the problem of high input lag becomes unavoidable.
-Living close to one of the data centers could help significantly, but the lag would still be noticeable regardless.
+Living close to a data center could help, but the lag would still be noticeable.

 Now, this isn’t to say that the games would be unplayable, not at all.
 Many of the companies that offer these streaming services are constantly developing new ways to mitigate input lag, and honestly, it’s not horrible even as things stand.